Webinars are like any other marketing tool.

 Check in with attendees in the days, weeks, and months after your webinar.
 Consider including satisfaction surveys and polls.
 This serves two purposes:

 Creating “loyalists.”
 Make sure they’re actually using the skills you imparted and getting the results they paid for.

 Gathering testimonials.
 Nothing promotes a brand better.
 Get every bit of good feedback you can, and ask if you can use it for marketing purposes.

 Create Your Webinar Marketing & Sales Funnel

 Plot your path, and get ready for your business to take off!
-You can click to download this as a PDF, btw.

 What's your next step?